Dalibex/minecraft-mod-test/README.md

 ## List of Trinkets

-- Candle: Just 1 tier for now, emits 15 light level when hold in "survival inventory" slots 9-10.
+- Candle: Just 1 tier for now, emits 15 light level when hold in slots 9-10.

 ## Requirements for develelopment